traefik/traefik/docs/configuration/commons.md

 # Enable custom health check options.
 [healthcheck]

-# Set the default health check interval.
+# Set the default health check interval and timeout.
 #
 # Optional
 # Default: "30s"
 #
 # interval = "30s"
+# timeout = "5s"
 ```

-- `interval` set the default health check interval.
+- `interval` sets the default health check interval.
+- `timeout` sets the default health check request timeout.

-Will only be effective if health check paths are defined.
+These options will only be effective if health check paths are defined.
 Given provider-specific support, the value may be overridden on a per-backend basis.
 Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw values (digits).
 If no units are provided, the value is parsed assuming seconds.
+**Note:** the interval must be greater than the timeout.
+If configuration doesn't reflect this, the interval will be set to timeout + 1 second.

 ## Life Cycle